hahaharry10/understanding-llvm-IR/2. Variables and Conditions/variable-and-conditions.md

 - Operate on the value: ` [OPERATION] [DTYPE] [OPERAND 1], [OPERAND 2] `

 ### Registers:
-Before we delve into variables lets understand a little more about intermediate representation and their use of registers.
+Before we delve into variables lets understand a little more about intermediate representation and its use of registers.
 The following information is taken from sources:
 - Chisnall, D. 2017.
 LLVM IR and Transform Pipeline [Online].
 [12 October 2024].
 Available from: https://llvm.org/devmtg/2017-06/1-Davis-Chisnall-LLVM-2017.pdf
 - Gao, X. Unavailable.
 Unlimited Register Machine [Online].
 [13 October 2024].
 Available from: https://www.cs.sjtu.edu.cn/~gao-xf/computability/Document/Slide03-URM.pdf